JetBrains/teamcity-documentation/topics/notifications.md

 <tip>

-If you use nginx to configure the URL of your TeamCity server, you might need to update the Tomcat settings as described [here](how-to.md#Proxy-Tomcat-RemoteIpValve).
+If you use nginx to set up TeamCity behind a proxy server, you might also need to update the Tomcat settings as described [here](how-to.md#Proxy-Tomcat-RemoteIpValve).

 </tip>